About Us

 Board Member

-Salena Rochester is a Peabody Award winning producer and writer.
-She has produced and developed some of TV’s biggest unscripted series- The Real Housewives of Atlanta & New York, Married To Medicine, Million Dollar Listing Los Angeles, Summer House: Martha’s Vineyard, Mathis Family Matters, Queen’s Court, Who Killed Robert Wone, and Peacock’s multi award-winning documentary The Rebellious Life of Mrs. Rosa Parks, among other hit spin-offs and specials.
-With more than a decade of television experience as a network executive, Salena has cultivated strong relationships within the creative and selling community as a buyer for Bravo, E!, USA, Oxygen, and Peacock.
-She is adept at developing and producing documentaries, true crime and lifestyle programming for cable and streaming.
-Her previous television experience includes producing programming for Weekend Today, MSNBC’s Election Desk and CNBC’s Fast Money.
+Salena Rochester is a Peabody Award-winning producer and writer with a decade of experience in television.
+She has developed and produced major unscripted series, including The Real Housewives of Atlanta & New York, Million Dollar Listing Los Angeles, Summer House: Martha’s Vineyard, and Peacock’s award-winning documentary The Rebellious Life of Mrs. Rosa Parks.
+As a former network executive for Bravo, E!, USA, Oxygen, and Peacock, Salena has built strong industry relationships and specializes in documentaries, true crime, and lifestyle programming.
+Her prior credits include producing for Weekend Today, MSNBC’s Election Desk, and CNBC’s Fast Money.

 Lilliepearl Schultz